benjaminjack/benjaminjack.github.io/content/about/index.md

 <img src="/headshot-2.jpg" width="50%" style="margin: 16px auto;" />

-My name is Ben and I'm a data architect at Kenvue, supporting their global R&D operations.
+My name is Ben and I'm a data architect at [Kenvue](http://kenvue.com), supporting their global R&D operations.
 I live in Philadelphia, Pennsylvania with my partner Matthew.
 This blog contains technical tutorials, essays, side projects, and other musings that seems worth sharing.

 I've worked in a few different data-related fields, including data science consulting and software engineering.
-Previously, I worked for L7 Informatics and Valkyrie Intelligence.
+Previously, I worked for [L7 Informatics](https://l7informatics.com) and [Valkyrie Intelligence](https://valkyrie.ai).
 Broadly, I'm interested in helping organizations get the most value out of their data---particularly scientific data that is unique the life sciences.

 Before transitioning into the private sector, I earned my PhD in Cell and Molecular Biology at UT Austin.
 There, I studied viral metabolism by constructing intracellular simulations of phage infections.
-I worked under the direction of <a href="https://wilkelab.org">Claus Wilke</a>.
+I worked under the direction of [Claus Wilke](https://wilkelab.org).

 For an up-to-date work history, see my [LinkedIn](https://www.linkedin.com/in/benjaminrjack/).